custom-components/sensor.airthings_wave/info.md

 hassio support for Airthings Wave, Airthings Wave Plus, and Airthings Wave Mini BLE environmental sensors.

+This component is cloudless and accomplishes this by communicating over bluetooth instead of using Airthings' cloud API.

 ![ScreenShot](ScreenShot.png)

 Much of the code to build this component was inspired by these projects: